ibm-cloud-docs/cephaas/s3_cert_view.md

 {: tip}

-## Retrieve configured certificates with the API
+## Retrieve list of configured certificates with the API
 {: #list-config-certs-api}
 {: api}